-Many people have probably experienced the painful effects a sunburn at some point in their lives.
+Many people have probably experienced the painful effects of a sunburn at some point in their lives.
 This uncomfortable condition is the result of human skin being left exposed to the sun’s rays without proper coverage or protection.
 So the question is, what exactly is a sunburn and how does it happen?
 Well, in order to come up with an answer we have to start from square one.
 Let’s first look at why we tan.

 Sun Exposure and Your DNA